 Our canine BFFs do a lot of things that gross us out, and eating diapers is certainly high up on the list.
 Diaper ingestion can lead to serious health issues for your four-legged family member, so it’s best to take them to the vet immediately, even if they appear to be fine.

 Both disposable and cloth diapers can block your dog's digestive tract.
 And since symptoms may not show up right away, having your pup checked as soon as possible will help you avoid bigger problems down the road.

 So, why are diapers so dangerous for your dog?
 Read on for more information!

 Diapers contain absorbent material that expands when it comes into contact with liquid.
 If your dog swallows a diaper, that material will absorb stomach acid, water, and other fluids in the digestive tract.
 Your pup can become seriously dehydrated or encounter intestinal problems, but that’s not even the worst part.

-- Changes in routine, which is inevitable with the addition of a baby to the family, can be stressful to your furry buddy and may cause them to act out.
+Changes in routine, which are inevitable with the addition of a baby to the family, can be stressful to your furry buddy and may cause them to act out.

 If your pup swallows a diaper in whole or in part, there are only two courses of action to take, either of which should be done immediately:

 While symptoms can take hours or days to appear, prompt veterinary attention is key to lowering your pup’s risk of getting sick.
 Even if you opt to call your vet first, it’s likely that they will ask you to come down to the clinic so that your dog can be examined.
 Be sure to follow your vet’s instructions!

 Remember to stay calm and clear-headed, as you will need to provide your vet with important information such as: